Sex, Scandals, and Secrets of the Stars of 'Butch Cassidy and the Sundance Kid'

 Whether that was the case or not, in 1985, Redford and Lola divorced.

 Over the next few decades the actor would have a number of public girlfriends and there were unfounded rumors linking him with Meryl Streep and Jane Fonda.
-None of them were every proven.
+None of them were ever proven.

 But what is known is that in July 2009, Redford married German artist Sibylle Szaggars.
 The quiet ceremony took place in Hamburg, Germany.
 Szaggars had been living with the actor at his home in Sundance, Utah since the 1990s.

-He came out of semi-retirement in 2018 to film a cameo in The Avengers: Endgame.
+He came out of semi-retirement in 2018 to film a cameo in The Avengers: Endgame, however his last starring role was in 2018's The Old Man and the Gun.

 Katharine Ross and Her Five Husbands